2 Causality

 Example 2.3 (Chain of dependence) Consider this causal diagram:

 From this diagram, we deduce \[ \Pr(Z = z \mid X = x, Y = y) = \Pr(Z = z \mid Y = y), \] i.e. conditioning on \(Y\) makes \(X\) independent of \(Z\).
-If we do not condition on \(Y\), we know \(Z\) and \(X\) are likely dependent.
+If we do not condition on \(Y\), we know \(Z\) and \(X\) are likely dependent, because they are in a chain.

 Contrast this with Example 2.2.
 In that DAG, \[ \Pr(Z = z \mid X = x, Y = y) \neq \Pr(Z = z \mid X = x) \] because \(X\) is not a parent of \(Z\).
 In fact, conditioning on \(X\) makes \(Z\) dependent on \(Y\) when it was not dependent previously.
 This means \(X\) is a collider on the path \(Z \to X \leftarrow Y\).